jyn514/jyn514.github.io/content/i want a better action graph serialization.md

 src/a.c
 zlib/deflate.c
 ```
-Even this is massively understating the difference: ninja will show *all* dependencies of the src/ directory, without filtering them to `zlib`; won't show the path from src/ to zlib; and has no concept of packages, so it will show all source files instead of package names.
+Even this is massively understating the difference: ninja will show *all* dependencies of the `src/` directory, without filtering them to `zlib/`; won't show the path from `src/` to `zlib/`; and has no concept of packages, so it will show all source files instead of package names.
 ## existing serializations
 The first one we'll look at, because it's the default for CMake, is `make`.
 Make is truly in the Unix spirit: simple to implement[^2], very complicated to use correctly.
 Make does not have any of 2-4 and also fares pretty poorly on speed.
 It does do pretty well on minimizing reconfigurations, since it's quite flexible.

 Ninja is the other generator supported by CMake.
 Ninja is explicitly intended to work on a serialized action graph; it's the only tool I'm aware of that is.
 It [solves a lot of the problems of Make](https://ninja-build.org/manual.html#_comparison_to_make): it's faster, it has reflection, and you can build file watching on top of the reflection.

 Unfortunately, Ninja still has some limitations.
 It depends on [mtimes, which have many issues](https://apenwarr.ca/log/20181113), and has no support for checksums nor for file attributes other than mtime.
-It's possible to work around the checksum issue by using [`restat = true`](https://ninja-build.org/manual.html#:~:text=re-stat%20the%20command) and having a tool that doesn't overwrite files unless they've changed, but that's a lot of extra work and is annoying to make portable between operating systems.
+It's possible to work around the checksum issue by using [`restat = true`](https://ninja-build.org/manual.html#:~:text=re-stat%20the%20command) and having a wrapper script that doesn't overwrite files unless they've changed, but that's a lot of extra work and is annoying to make portable between operating systems.

 Ninja also has trouble expressing correct dependency edges.
 Let's look at a few examples, one by one.
 In each of these cases, we either have to reconfigure more often than we wish, or we have no way at all of expressing the dependency edge.
 ## dependency edge issues with ninja
 ### negative dependencies
+See [my previous post](/negative-build-dependencies/) about negative dependencies.
 Say you have a C project with two different include paths: `dependency/include` and `src`:
 ```
 .